Counseling Office

 Welcome to a Safe & Supportive Space

 The Counseling Office is here to provide you with a safe and supportive environment as you pursue your education at CPTC.
-Our counseling staff is all about creating a positive, inclusive space where you can tackle life's curveballs head-on.
+Counseling staff strive to provide a positive, and inclusive space to work through the various challenges students encounter in life.
 We prioritize your success, health, and overall well-being.
+Our licensed Mental Health Counselors offer free services to current CPTC students.

-Services Offered
+Services Offered:

 CPTC Counselors provide the following services:

-Meet Our Counselors
+Meet Your Counselors

-Carrie Van Beek, Faculty Counselor
+Carrie Van Beek

 I am proud to bring a diverse educational background and a passion for helping others to everything I do.
 I hold a Bachelor of Science in Community Health with a specialization in Chemical Dependency, a Master of Arts in Psychology with an emphasis in Counseling, and a Master of Science in Industrial and Organizational Psychology.
 I have been working in Mental Health since 2001 and hold a Washington State License as a Mental Health Counselor.